 - experiment with adding other fresh herbs such as thyme, bay leaves, or fresh rosemary

-Yes, because we are using the pressure cooker, there is no adjustment to the recipe if your roast is leg in instead of boneless.
+Yes, because we are using the pressure cooker, there is no adjustment to the cooking time if your roast is bone-in instead of boneless.

 I highly recommend you sear the lamb before pressure cooking.
 Skipping this step will affect the juiciness of the finished lamb.